 We'll overnight in Cuiabá and early the next morning we'll fly out to our connection flights back home.

 What to Bring

-Even during winter time, the weather in the Pantanal is hot during the days, so light clothes is recomendable, but with long sleeve shirts and long pants as protection from the sun and insects.
-Early in the morning and after the sun set the mosquitos can be very insistent, yellow fever vaccine is highly recomended.
-Sun protection and mosquito repellent are also highly recomended.
+Even during winter time, the weather in the Pantanal is hot during the days, so light clothes is recommendable, but with long sleeve shirts and long pants as protection from the sun and insects.
+Early in the morning and after the sun set the mosquitos can be very insistent, yellow fever vaccine is highly recommended.
+Sun protection and mosquito repellent are also highly recommended.
 The boats have no covers so we will be exposed to the sun during the whole day, or most of it.

 We usually don't walk through the forest as we'll be always navigating on our boats, but even in this situation a good light, fresh and short trekking footwear is the way to go, even for the short “bathroom” stops.
 During the dry season it usually does not rain but a light rainproof outer clothing is recommended.
 Early in the morning and late in the afternoon when we go out on the bout the weather will be cold, so a light windproof jacket will be a good option too.
-Hat or cap for head protection from the sun is also highly recomended.
+Hat or cap for head protection from the sun is also highly recommended.

 In terms of camera gear then the longest lens you have will be needed (300mm with converter as a minimum really and 500mm + ideal) along with monopod.
-You will definitely want some shorter lenses for the array of landscape opportunities (70-200mm and 24-70mm say) and a set of polarising and grad filters will be good too if you have them and are used to working with them.
+You will definitely want some shorter lenses for the array of landscape opportunities (70-200mm and 24-70mm say) and a set of polarizing and grad filters will be good too if you have them and are used to working with them.
 Some weather protection for your equipment is recommended, because, even if it might not rain, we are on a boat.
 You will need storage devices for the array of images you’ll build up and a laptop for viewing these on the evenings can be both sociable and also good for critiquing purposes.